Life Insurance with Empyema.

 Which is why…

-It shouldn’t come as a huge surprise that when an individual is diagnosed with Empyema, most life insurance underwriters are going to know why this occurred?
-They’re also going to be interested in whether or not their Empyema caused any kind of permanent damage to your lungs.
-For this reason, we wanted to take a brief moment and describe exactly what Empyema is as well as take a moment or two and list some of the most common symptoms of Empyema which the life insurance companies are going to be most interested in.
+It shouldn’t be a huge surprise that when an individual is diagnosed with Empyema, most life insurance underwriters know why this occurred?
+They’re also going to be interested in whether or not their Empyema caused any permanent damage to your lungs.
+For this reason, we wanted to take a brief moment and describe what Empyema is as well as take a moment or two and list some of the most common symptoms of Empyema which the life insurance companies are going to be most interested in.

 Common causes of Empyema include: